kintone-workshops/ai-kintone-gallery/README.md

 **Let's Fix Those Problems** 💪

 Here is a rundown of common problems that may occur & their solutions!

+### When buttons are not showing up on Kintone Record

+1. Verify the code was uploaded to Kintone
+1. Verify the filed codes are set correctly
+   * Check the [D. Create a Kintone Web Database App](./docs/Workshop_Steps.md#d-create-a-kintone-web-database-app) section for the correct field codes

 ### Errors related to OpenAI API Keys